 Frigipol , established in 2010 has been producing and exporting blueberries to Great Britain, Ireland and Switzerland.
 They currently have of a group of 15 certified producers located in different parts of Poland with a production surface of 130 ha, gorwing a range of different varieties.
 They also have a state of the art packhouse south of Warsaw.

 Tim Stockwell – Fife

-Tim and his wife Alice have been farming in Crail, since 1990.
+Our UK growing partner, Angus Growers Ltd. includes 20 berry specialist growers, such as Tim Stockwell and his wife Alice.
+They have been farming in Crail, since 1990.
 Farming as a family partnership with his brother Rob, Tim looks after the Soft Fruit side of the business growing strawberries, raspberries, blueberries and blackberries, whilst Rob looks after the vegetable enterprise.
 The East Neuk of Fife has proved to be an ideal climate with its mild winters and relatively cool summers for both our fruit and vegetable crops.
 In recent years they have added renewable energy to their activities, using wind to produce electricity for the farm and biomass to heat polyhouses for early strawberry production.